afnog/sse/apache/presentation.md

 ## Enable and test IPv6

-Set your IPv6 address to match your IPv4 address:
+Set your IPv6 address to match your IPv4 address (replace `XX` with your PC number plus 100):

 	$ sudo ip -6 addr add 2001:43f8:220:219::XX/64 dev eth0